From BR Bullpen

 Quantrill was first drafted in 1986 in the 26th round by the Los Angeles Dodgers, and went again in the sixth round in 1989 by the Boston Red Sox.
 His first appearance with the Red Sox was on July 20, 1992.

 Paul Quantrill announced his retirement on March 4, 2006 effective after the 2006 World Baseball Classic.
 He was inducted into the Canadian Baseball Hall of Fame and Museum on June 19, 2010.
-He coached for Canada in the 2010 World Junior Championship, 2013 World Baseball Classic and 2015 Pan American Games (when Canada won the Gold, becoming the second nation - after Cuba - to win two baseball Golds in the Pan American Games).
+He coached for Canada in the 2010 World Junior Championship, 2013 World Baseball Classic, 2015 Pan American Games (when Canada won the Gold, becoming the second nation - after Cuba - to win two baseball Golds in the Pan American Games) and 2015 Premier 12.

 In 2013 Quantrill was a consultant for the Blue Jays.